BookingSync/operations/README.md

 2. We want to return an explicit `unauthorized/not_publishable` error to the user instead of a cryptic `not_found`.
 3. It does not fit the concept of repositories.

-If we want to use security through obscurity in the controller later - we can easily turn particular operation error into an `ActiveRecord::RecordNotFound` exception at will.
+If we want to use security through obscurity in the controller later - we can easily turn a particular operation error into an `ActiveRecord::RecordNotFound` exception at will.

 There could be non-domain but rather technical scopes like soft deletion used as an exception but this is a rare case and it should be carefully considered.